do-your-own-seo/do-your-own-seo.github.io/README.md

 Run the above rake task with the additional parameter `draft=y`.
 In this case, no need to specify `date` and `public`.

 To preview the draft, run `bundle exec jekyll serve --drafts`.
-When you finish editing, add the date to the filename and move the draft to the corresponding \_posts folder.
+When you finish editing, add the date to the filename, remove "sitemap: false" from the front matter, and move the draft to the corresponding \_posts folder.

 ---
 ### Deploy to Github Pages